 The safest way to build links is to earn them naturally by crafting great content and sharing it on all platforms.
 But, of course, you can also build nofollow links by listing your website on directories and review sites.

 Nofollow links differ from regular follow links because Google treats them as a hint rather than a full endorsement.
-In addition, these links don’t cause penalties because platforms like Google Business Profile and Yelp have a spot to insert your website URL.
+In addition, these links don’t cause penalties because platforms like Google My Business Profile and Yelp have a spot to insert your website URL.

 Another option for link building is joining local associations for electrical contractors.
 These platforms often have a member directory with a place to link to your primary website.
 But, again, local and industry-related links have a more significant impact than generic placements.